 For example, if your target audience is knowledgeable, then using a niche professional language is better.
 Yet, if your buyers are easy-going people, make your messaging conversational.
 Remember, you need to be with your people, not on the side.
 This means that you should adapt everything, from offline ads to social media accounts to how your staff responds to customers.

 What to avoid

 Your logo is the first thing your customers look at.
-If you show them a higher-quality box and box that has a famous brand logo design on it, chances are the branded one will be favored.
+If you show them a higher-quality box and a box that has a famous brand logo design on it, chances are the branded one will be favored.
 That’s how things work inside our heads.
 We associate brand logos with our memories.
-If you, as a kid, always receive, say Kinder gifts, the same emotions will be evoked when you buy their products.
+If you, as a kid, always receive, say, Kinder gifts, the same emotions will be evoked when you buy their products.

 We can help you with Zendesk brand identity development

 Over the past couple of years, GrowthDot helped develop several brand identities.
 Our people are trained to communicate with even the most varied audiences.
 Therefore, we can explain why branding is so important and help you create your designs.

 And even if you don’t need to develop your brand and just want to spread the word in a fashionable way using your Zendesk account, our email branding and theme branding service might be what you were looking for.

 Finally, check out our Aarhus and Odense themes if you want a unique theme for your Zendesk account and don’t have the time to create one for yourself.
 But that’s all we have for now.
 Be sure to come back, though, as we constantly post articles like this.